saferpay/sndbx/texts/intro.md

 Even with an SAQ-A EP certification, some processes are still not allowed.
 The following describes such processes, that the merchant **MUST NOT DO UNDER ANY CIRCUMSTANCES!**

 1. **Credit Card Information**: It is not allowed to process credit card data through the merchants server.
 This includes, among others posting credit card data from an HTML-form to the merchant-server to perform a Saferpay request.
 It is especially forbidden to save credit card data.
-All credit card information involving the Card Verification Code (CVC/CVV) and the card number (PAN), must be processed through Saferpay!
-Saferpay does offer the option, to post the collected data directly, however this can only be used by merchants that are fully PCI-certified and allowed to process/save credit card data accordingly.
+It doesn't just involve saving!
+It is enough, if the card details run through your system and be it for just a second! **All credit card information involving the Card Verification Code (CVC/CVV) and the card number (PAN), must be processed through Saferpay, if you aren't explicitly allowed to do otherwise!** Saferpay does offer the option, to post the collected data directly, however this can only be used by merchants that are fully PCI-certified and allowed to process/save credit card data accordingly.

 ## <a name="3ds"></a> 3-D Secure